ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 If you want to integrate CKEditor 5 directly in your TypeScript project then please follow the instructions for integrating from source using webpack and Vite.

 * {@link installation/advanced/integrating-from-source-webpack Integration from source using webpack}
-* {@link installation/advanced/integrating-from-source-vite Integrarion from source using Vite}
+* {@link installation/advanced/integrating-from-source-vite Integration from source using Vite}

 ## Developing plugins using TypeScript